Gold Rush, Shanghai: History and description

-Cartier-Bresson went to China in December 1948, on assignment for Life magazine, initially for a short trip, but ended up staying for a much longer time, as he documented the historical events and the general environment as the Kuomintang government fell while the Chinese Communist Party was about to seize power and to proclaim what would become the People's Republic of China, in 1949.
+Cartier-Bresson went to China in December 1948, initially on a short assignment for Life magazine, but then staying on for far longer, documenting the historical events and the general environment as the Kuomintang government fell while the Chinese Communist Party was about to seize power and to proclaim what would become the People's Republic of China, in 1949.

-This is one of the most famous pictures out of the large amount that he took during this period.
-It was taken in Shanghai, on 23 December 1948, and documents what happened when the currency crashed and the Kuomintang decided to distribute 14 grams of gold by person.
-This resulted in thousands of people who waited in line to trade the gold for money, often suffocating to the point of death.
+This is one of the most famous photographs from the large number shot by Cartier-Bresson during this period.
+It was taken in Shanghai, on 23 December 1948, recording what happened when the currency crashed and the Kuomintang decided to distribute 14 grams of gold per person.
+Thousands of people then queued to exchange this gold for cash, with many crushed to death as a result.

-The picture shows one of these events, it was entirely spontaneous, despite what might appear as a choreographed composition, and depicts a crowd of desperate customers, both men and women, pressing themselves as they try anxiously to reach the bank where they want to sell their gold.
-Cartier-Bresson waited carefully for the dramatic shape to take place and then captured it for posterity.
+The picture, entirely spontaneous despite what might seem like a choreographed composition, shows one of these instances; a crowd of desperate customers, men and women, pressed together in their panic to reach the bank and sell their gold.
+Cartier-Bresson carefully waited for the drama of the scene to fall in place, only then capturing it for posterity.